tcoptrob/summer-school-2025/index.md

   </left>
 </figure>

->Optimization for Robotics Summer School will be held from July 14-18, 2025 at the [University of Patras](https://www.upatras.gr/en/) in Patras, Greece.
+>Optimization for Robotics Summer School was held from July 14-18, 2025 at the [University of Patras](https://www.upatras.gr/en/) in Patras, Greece.

 <!-- <br>[Register to attend (Early-bird until **1st April 2025**)]({{ "https://forms.gle/tTiUR6sAfHp5TWicA" }})!
 See the [Applicant Selection Procedure]({{ "/application" | relative_url }}) for details. -->